11 Daily Habits that Damage the Brain

 4. Constant exposure to contaminated environments

-The brain needs a constant supply of oxygen, but different toxic substances could interfere with the exchange of gasses, the transportation and processing of oxygen to the cells.
+The brain needs a constant supply of oxygen.
+Different toxic substances could interfere with the exchange of gasses and the transportation and of oxygen to the cells.
 This could lead to a reduction in the efficiency of your brain.

 5. Not sleeping enough

-You need 8 hours of sleep a night in order for your brain to rest, for metabolic processes to properly take place with the resulting energy produced, as well as for cellular renovation.
-Depriving oneself of sleep accelerates the death of brain cells over short term, and will keep you tired and in a bad mood all day.
+You need eight hours of sleep a night in order for your brain to rest.
+Sleep also contributes to the correct execution of the metabolic processes that produce energy.
+Cellular renovation occurs while you’re dreaming, too.
+Depriving yourself of sleep accelerates the death of brain cells over short term.
+What’s more, it’ll keep you tired and in a bad mood all day.

-Eating foods that the body does not need causes an accumulation of residual substances in the form of fats and hardening of the cerebral arteries, which impact its correct functioning.
+Eating more food than the body needs causes an accumulation of residual substances in the form of fats.
+It also hardens the cerebral arteries, which impacts its correct functioning.

 8. Violent reactions or premature stress

-Stress causes several reactions to the nervous system, some of which reduce mental capacity and also increase the risk of suffering from a stroke and heart attacks.
+Stress causes several reactions in the nervous system.
+Some of these reduce mental capacity and increase the risk of suffering from strokes and heart attacks.

 9. Covering your head while sleeping

 Sleeping with your head covered increases the concentration of carbon dioxide in your brain.
-At the same time, it reduces the amount of oxygen, which could cause harmful effects on the brain.
+At the same time, it reduces the amount of oxygen you have, which could cause harmful effects for your brain.

-Working or studying a lot while ill is damaging because the body’s energy is being re-routed from the healing.
-Forcing the brain during this period could reduce the body’s efficacy, as well as weaken the immune system even more.
+Working or studying a lot while you’re sick is damaging because the body’s energy is being re-routed from the healing.
+Forcing the brain to work too hard during this period could reduce the body’s efficacy.
+Aside from that, it can weaken the immune system even more.
 This makes it easier for you to fall prey to even more types of illnesses.

 11. Lack of mental stimuli and exercise

-There’s nothing quite like thinking, having intelligent conversations, reading a book, or working through a word search to stimulate your brain: it increases learning capacity and memory.
+There’s nothing quite like thinking, having intelligent conversations, reading books, or working through a word search to stimulate your brain.
+Activities like these increase learning capacity and memory.
 Not only that, they might also help you shorten your reaction time to stimuli.

 Take care of your brain by adopting a healthy lifestyle.
 Try to avoid those habits that damage the brain and instead get into these:

 - Eat appropriately, incorporating delicious fruits and vegetables that will stimulate brain activity.
-Experts also recommend that you eat fish rich in omega 3 fatty acids is also recommendable, as these fats promote communications between neurons.
+Experts also recommend that you eat fish rich in Omega-3 fatty acids.
+These fats improve communications between neurons.

-- Drink 3 or 4 cups of tea or small cups of coffee a day to improve your short term and long term memory and to reduce your risk of suffering from Alzheimer’s and Parkinson’s diseases.
+- Drink 3 or 4 cups of tea or small cups of coffee throughout your day to improve your short term and long term memory.
+This habit also reduces your risk of suffering from Alzheimer’s and Parkinson’s diseases.